kstenerud/concise-encoding/cbe-specification.md

  * Must not be larger than 64 bits
  * Must be represented as an integer type (not as a whole-number float)

+A string ID:

+ * Must not be the string representation of an integer value (must not consist only of [0-9])

 ### Reference